 For Low Back & Leg Pain

-A lumbar epidural lysis of adhesions (LOA) is an outpatient procedure for treating low back pain and leg pain.
+A lumbar selective nerve root block is a target-specific epidural steroid injection for diagnosing and treating low back pain and leg pain.

 The dura is a protective covering of the spinal cord and its nerves.
-The space surrounding this dura is called the epidural space.
-When an adhesion forms in the epidural space it is called an epidural adhesion.
-If that epidural adhesion forms in the lower back area, known as the lumbar region, it is called a lumbar epidural adhesion.
+The space surrounding the dura is called the epidural space.
+In the lower back it is called the lumbar epidural space

-How do I know if I have an epidural adhesion?
+How do I know if I have disc and nerve root pain?

 Once the doctor is sure the needle is correctly placed, the medicine will be injected.